-Accurate records will be made as soon as practicable and will clearly distinguish between observation, fact, opinion and hypothesis.
+Accurate records of concerns, discussions and decisions will be made as soon as practicable and will clearly distinguish between observation, fact, opinion, and hypothesis.
 All records will state who is providing the information, the date and time, information will be recorded in the child's words where possible and a note made of the location and description of any injuries seen, if this is a paper record than this should be signed.
-An example of how this is done can be found in Appendix 1.

 The DSL ensures that the method for other members of staff of volunteers passing on concerns or information is always adhered to as consistency is paramount in ensuring that nothing gets missed.
-Records will also show what action is being taken as a result of the concern and the outcomes of this action.